banner

 // See storage config details at http://source.android.com/devices/storage/

-// Mount /mnt/{vendor,product}, using tmpfs management
+// Mount /mnt/{vendor,product}, using tmpfs to manage

 CHECKCALL(mount("tmpfs", "/mnt", "tmpfs", MS_NOEXEC | MS_NOSUID | MS_NODEV,